100 Mile UTMB Badge

 Pacers

-Spectators are very welcome to come along and support their runners throughout the day.
-It is however very important for the future of the race that they behave in a sensible manner throughout.
-There are privately owned car parks along the route that can become overcrowded very quickly and spectators must take it upon themselves to follow the rules of any certain car park.
-Not following these rules by parking on grass verges and in places that are not official parking spaces etc just because they are there to watch the race will not go down well and could put the future of the race in jeopardy.
-If a certain car park is full then please just move on to the next one.
+While spectators and crews are very welcome to come along and support their runners throughout the day, it is however, very important for the future of the race that they behave in a sensible manner throughout.
+There are privately owned car parks along the route that can become overcrowded very quickly, and spectators must take it upon themselves to follow the rules of any certain car park.
+Not following these rules by parking on grass verges and in places that aren’t official parking spaces etc just because they are there to watch the race will not go down well, and could put the future of the race in jeopardy.
+If a certain car park is full, then please just move on to the next one.
+They must also be aware to keep noise down in residential areas especially at night, and early morning.
+Car lights and engines must also be kept off in these areas during these times.

 Finish Line Bags

 Runners will also have the option of leaving a finish line bag at registration.
 This is limited to one bag per runner.
-The bag will be transported to the finish line area safe and ready for your collection.
-Please ensure the bag is clearly marked with your name and bib number.
-Again, we will not post or hold any bags that are not collected by the end of the event.
+The bag will be kept at the finish line area safe and ready for your collection.
+Please ensure the bag is clearly marked with your name and race number.

 Mandatory Kit